 How much did you score this year?
 My parents asked this question twice a year throughout my schooling.
 When I scored 80%, they reminded my previous scores were better, and when I said 90%, they checked how much Sharma's son scored.
 They also reassured themselves with follow-up questions - are you in the top 5, top 10, or topper in your class?

 I was well prepared to ask the same questions to my son, but school cheated me.
 They changed the percentile system and implemented a student grading system.
-I hope you must have understood my dilemma and challenges by now.
+I hope you have understood my dilemma and challenges by now.

 Have you had a similar past?
 If yes, then you will understand why I call it a generation gap issue.

-I keep telling this story in my The Scrum Master training program and use it to teach senior management through coaching.
+I keep telling this story in my Scrum Master training program and use it to teach senior management through coaching.